About Timothy

 School truly becomes an extension of home as parents and teachers pray for students, share a Biblical worldview, and remain in lock-step, as they seek to train and equip students for life.

-October: students attend school for one full day each week (Wednesday) along with four half days.
+October: students attend school for one full day each week (Tuesday) along with four half days.

-December: students attend school for two full days each week (Monday and Wednesday) along with three half days.
+December: students attend school for two full days each week (Tuesday and Thursday) along with three half days.

-February: students attend school for three full days each week (Monday, Wednesday, and Thursday) along with two half days.
+February: students attend school for three full days each week (Monday, Tuesday, and Thursday) along with two half days.

 April: students attend four full days (Monday, Tuesday, Wednesday, and Thursday).
 Friday remains a half day.